zhoji/verteseg/README.md

 # Automatic Vertebral Segmentation

 Get DICOM masks of vertebrae from **sagittal IDEAL** (**I**terative **D**ecomposition of water and fat with **E**cho **A**symmetric and **L**east-squares estimation) **spine MR images**<br />
+These masks are generated from a U-net ([Ronneberger et al., 2015](https://arxiv.org/abs/1505.04597)) that was trained on the water, fat, fat fraction, and R2* IDEAL images and manual segmentations.
 ![alt text](imgs/example-1.png)
-This function should work on any Radiology SCS Linux environment.
+This function should work on any UCSF Dept. of Radiology SCS Linux environment.
 Make sure to switch to the `bash` environment.

 ## Setup
 ### Installing a virtual environment on SCS
-*Adapted from the [Radiology wiki](https://wiki.radiology.ucsf.edu/bin/view/SCS/Tutorials/PythonIntro/)*<br />
+*Adapted from the [UCSF Dept. of Radiology wiki](https://wiki.radiology.ucsf.edu/bin/view/SCS/Tutorials/PythonIntro/)*<br />
 Set up a conda environment if you do not have all the packages/compatible versions (the list of dependencies is listed in `environment.yml`).<br />

 **Set path to desired Anaconda installation**<br />